palloc/lib4ctf/README.md

 Make TCP connection to the server(IP address=addr,port=port).

 #### string receive(int sock, int len)
-Receive some message(max length=len) from the server and return it.
+Receive a message(max length=len) from the server and return it.

 #### void send(int sock,string message)
-Send message to the server.
+Send a message to the server.

 ### sample